jimrothstein/docs/300_tech_notes.md

   -	I am using httr2 to automate things;  I'd like to understand things using a little as possible:  curl, browser and local server running as localhost.
   -	Most of the R work is done at lower level, such as packages curl and httpuv.

+# Mon May 16 01:40:07 PDT 2022

+###  Index Cards

+  -  LUA/language/neovim use
+  -  GIT
+  -  API/Curl
+  -  R - debug, env, frames, roxygen2, ...
+  -  SEARCH
+  -  LINUX - mostly config
+  -  VIM - daily use
+  -  ZSH - daily use

+LINUX on laptop
+  -  Settings: selected linux
+  -  downloaded and began, opens terminal:  Linux !
+  -  Chrome, browser, data all seems in place !
+  -  Only terminal is linux.

+Source:  Rose Pesotta (HD6509.P47)
+1881 - ass'n Alexander III
+repression; ends period of limited reform
+BUT seed planted during liberalization remains, now underground discussions, travelers, variety of ideas, esp in shetls.
+Boys faced constription, but girls if so radicalized faced reality of Jewish culture (babies, domestic work, religion...)
+1881 - 1914 1/3 of East Europian Jews go to US.

+1760
+George III (~ 17) educated, but poor understanding ppl.
+Continent (esp France) respect English power, but not English culture, resistance to change, a Parliament that acquiases.
+FRANCE is the country with ideas, innovation.

+ChromeBox
+  -  internal hard drive is /dev/sda, sandisk, 29.48G
+  -  Chrome's partitions - do not mess, G- did a lot of things.
+  -  USB drive aka /dev/sdb 200+ GB

+Developer Mode
+ie code VERIFY is off.

+Recovery Mode:  When you screwed it up; won't boot etc.
+How to get:  must use internet.
+Must be installed on bootable media (NOW:  SD thumbdrive) This mode allows boot from USB/SD;  code is signed by Goolge; allows mode transitions.

+Legacy Mode: Why called this?
+Using legacy part of ROM?

+Change from pure Chromebook to something else
+Mr ChromeBox and Chrx DO WORK, with several gottchas.
+Mr. Chromebox fixes up ROM, in one of 2 ways.
+In my setup, partial ROM replacement.
+I don't want to mess with screw under HEAT sink to gain FULL replacement, which I'd prefer (removes Chrome 100%; you have regular box)

+Chrx is actually installs linux (on dev/sdb) but carefully not screwing Chrome's partitions on /dev/sda.
+Note:  installs to device /dev/sdb  and DOES NOT work with any single partition  (/dev/sdb1); wants the entire driv.q:

+Both Mr. ChromeBox & Chrx can be run quickly.
+When in doubt, no harm to reRUN.
+NOTE:   Chrx immediately destroys /dev/sdb partitions-- CAREFUL.

+To install linux, MUST boot to chrome (^D), get CLI, run chrx.
+Do NOT install linux any other way (even if appears to work - use Chrx) Do NOT think iso from SD drive will do it.
+Maybe; or not.

+I could only get GalliumOS to install; issues with Ubuntu 22.04 (wifi bug) and Ubuntu 20.04 did not work at all.

+A lot of times things HANG;   just redo Mr Chromebox/Chrx (remain later destroys /dev/sdb)

+LINUX on old Acer Laptop.
+Simple:   In Chrome settings, turn on 'linux'   Chrome stays and terminal window get created.
+Maybe best of both?
+Simple, works.
+(typed this in vim on laptop, in linux window)

+Misc LINUX notes, details.
+EFI - (partition) file format for execuatables, defacto standard for linux/BSD.